karlalou's avatar

 It's raining outside, and I'm going to fry a couple of pancakes from now.

 It's raining outside, and I'm going to frycook a couple of pancakes from now.
+It's raining outside and I'm going to cook a couple of pancakes now.

 The "and" here feels weird to me; we usually say "cook" or "make" for pancakes.

 It's raining outside, and I'm going to frymake a couple of pancakes fromright now.
+It's raining outside, and I'm going to make a couple of pancakes right now.

 Fry is not grammatically wrong but we don’t really use it for pancakes (we usually use it for eggs)

 It's raining outside, and I'm going to frymake a couple of pancakes from now.
+It's raining outside and I'm going to make a couple of pancakes.

 It's raining outside, and I'm going to fry a couple of pancakes from nowafter this.
+It's raining outside, and I'm going to fry a couple of pancakes after this.

 これから is a difficult phrase to translate into English.
 It doesn literally mean "from now (on)," but the times when you would say this in Japanese are not always when you would say it in English.
 I think "after this" or maybe even "soon" is a good translation here.